zsteinkamp/steinkamp.us/pages/posts/2022-01-08-Faderboard-Version-3.md

 ## touchOSC Integration over WiFi

+> UPDATE 2024-09-25 -- An alternative to using the specific TouchOSC template is to use my [Knobbler4](https://github.com/zsteinkamp/m4l-Knobbler4) device/template.
+It's a generic auto-labeling, auto-coloring parameter control surface that works for all devices in your Ableton Live set.

 If you have an iPad and a Mac, you can use the software touchOSC to create a set of virtual controls to control zs Faderboard3 over wireless MIDI.

 Here's a long demo showing how that can work: